-Compared to the rest of the country, citizens of Pineville spend much less time in their cars: on average, their commute to work is only 18.17 minutes.
+Compared to the rest of the country, citizens of Pineville spend much less time in their cars: on average, their commute to work is only 18.60 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Pineville is an extremely ethnically-diverse city.
 The people who call Pineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pineville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pineville include Irish, English, German, and Italian.
+Important ancestries of people in Pineville include French, Irish, German, English, and Italian.